RodrigoOkido/ReactWebsite/README.md

 ## Description

+Simple website project developed in React.
+This project was built to demonstrate how you can create a website using React.
+It use class based components, function based components and react states.
+Use 'faker' package to generate randomic images and bootstrap 4.5.2 for the page design.
+This project is under MIT license.

-Simple project website developed in React.
-This project was developed using create-react-app package.<br />You can check more about create-react-app below.
+This project was developed using create-react-app node package.<br />You can check more about create-react-app below.
 <br />
 <br />
 Technologies Used: